 - 1 cup pumpkin purée

-- ¼ cup plain dairy-free yogurt or sour cream room temperature
+- ¼ cup unflavored non-dairy yogurt room temperature

 - 2 eggs room temperature